lekt9/magictables/README.md

 ## Fallback Behavior

+(Work In Progress - we want to make the library not be 100% reliant on a database for neo4j for every installation.)
 When Neo4j is not configured or unavailable, MagicTables uses a hybrid driver that falls back to local file storage with JSON-based caching.
 This allows basic functionality to continue working, but with some limitations:

 1. Data persistence is limited to what can be efficiently stored in JSON format.